urvin-compliance/caracal/README.md

 Caracal includes [Tilt](https://github.com/rtomayko/tilt) integration to facilitate its inclusion in other frameworks.

 Rails integration can be added via the [Caracal-Rails](https://github.com/trade-informatics/caracal-rails) gem.

+## Filing an Issue

+Caracal was written for and tested against Word 2010, 2013, and Office365.
+It should also open in LibreOffice with high fidelity.

+### Older Versions
+If you are using a version of Word that predates 2010, Caracal may or may not work for you.
+(Probably it won't.)
+We don't ever plan to support versions before 2010, but if you choose to embark on that endeavor, we'd be happy to answer questions and provide what guidance we can.
+We just won't write any code in that direction.

+### Newer Versions

+For those using reasonably current versions of Word, please consider the following:

+- Before you file an issue, please run the example Caracal project [caracal-example](https://github.com/trade-informatics/caracal-example) in your development environment and check the output.
+This project implements nearly every feature Caracal supports and renders the expected output correctly.
+It can be thought of as a canonical implementation of the library.

+- If you don't see your issue in the example project's implementation of the same feature, chances are you made a mistake in your document's syntax or have an environment-specific, non-caracal problem.

+- If you do see the same behavior in the example project, you've probably uncovered a variance in the way your particular permutation of Windows/Word interprets the OOXML.

+### How to Work on a Problem

+Caracal is essentially an exercise in reverse engineering OOXML output.
+When developing features, we typically start by building the simplest Word document we can that includes the desired behavior.
+Then, we change the document extension to .zip, extract the archive, and inspect the resulting OOXML.
+Finally, we teach the corresponding renderer to output that OOXML.

+It's a tedious process, but it's not nearly as tedious as learning the entire OOXML specification.

+The downside is Word changes its expectations about OOXML format with each version, so it can be a bit of a balancing act to get the OOXML structured for acceptance by all supported versions.

+Ultimately, we'll probably need to implement version-specific renderers (i.e., a set of renderers for 2010/2013, a set for 2016, etc.).

 ## Contributing